-The use of short-lived malware and malicious web sites have existed and have been taken leverage of by threat actors dating back to more than ten (10) years ago, this only proves that the re-appropriation of old methods and techniques in malware campaigns will continue to be seen the current and future threat landscape.
-Such method mostly takes advantage of time constraints to prevent security solutions using sandboxing technologies to identify malicious behavior, having a security solution that includes a good malware detection engine will greatly help block such threats from wreaking havoc on your systems.
-It is very important to protect your systems during these times where livelihood highly depend on online activities and transactions.
+The use of short-lived malware and malicious websites have existed and have been taken leverage of by threat actors dating back to more than ten (10) years ago, these Kryptik ransomware attacks only prove that the re-appropriation of old methods and techniques in malware campaigns will continue to be seen the current and future threat landscape.
+Such a method mostly takes advantage of time constraints to prevent security solutions using sandboxing technologies to identify malicious behavior, having a security solution that includes a good malware detection engine will greatly help block such threats from wreaking havoc on your systems.
+It is very important to protect your systems during these times where livelihood highly depends on online activities and transactions.

 Indicators of Compromise